-Cyber Attacks against UK Businesses are constantly on the rise, more than 500,000 cyber attacks discovered daily, UK Businesses alone were the target of 2.39 million cyber attacks over the past 12 months, and 81% of the businesses suffering because of these attacks are Small to Medium Sized Businesses.
+Cyber Attacks against UK Businesses are constantly on the rise, more than 500,000 cyber attacks discovered daily, UK Businesses alone were the target of 7.78 million cyber attacks throughout 2023, and 81% of the businesses suffering because of these attacks are Small to Medium Sized Businesses.
 It is essential that businesses fortify their digital infrastructure from these growing threats to safeguard their sensitive information.
 A fundamental aspect of safeguarding your business from these growing Cyber Security Threats is the Principle of Least Privilege Access (often shortened to PoLP), adopting this methodology can significantly mitigate many of the most common cyber threats.

 The Principle of Least Privilege (PoLP) mandates that employees are granted the minimum levels of data access (or security permissions) needed for them to accomplish their roles effectively.
 This minimisation of access rights thwarts potential misuse of data access or privileges, either maliciously or through human error.
 This fortification creates a robust line of defence against internal and external security threats.